 “One day of life as a Tiger is far better than thousand years of living as a Sheep” – Tipu Sultan, 1799

-It is the late eighteenth century and the Colonial British are invading Tipu’s princely state, storming his palaces and looting his riches.
-As The British East India Company advances, Tipu Sultan rallies his troops from the furthest corners of his jewelled kingdom.
+It is the late eighteenth century, and the Colonial British are invading Tipu Sultan’s princely state, storming his palaces and looting his riches.
+As The East India Company advances, Tipu Sultan rallies his troops from the furthest corners of his jewelled kingdom.
 He summons the majestic cats from the jungles, he calls the birds from the skies, and he releases the hounds from the kennels.
-To prepare them for battle, Tipu adorns his soldiers in the finest armour, beaten from ancient Indian gold, and jewelled with rubies and emeralds.
+To prepare them for battle, Tipu adorns his soldiers in the finest armour, beaten from Indian gold and jewelled with rubies and emeralds.
 Each helmet is carefully embroidered with ornate stitching, and each back is emblazoned with the tiger’s fearful stripes.

-As the British finally break through the city walls, they are met by an army of ‘tigers’, leaping from the parapets and swooping overhead.
-His soldiers advise Tipu Sultan to escape from secret passages and live to fight another day, but to their astonishment he replies “One day of life as a Tiger is far better than thousand years of living as a Sheep”.
-Tipu Sultan died defending his capital on 4 May, 1799.
+As the invaders finally break through the city walls, they are met by an army of ‘tigers’, leaping from the parapets and swooping overhead.
+His soldiers advise Tipu Sultan to escape from secret passages and live to fight another day, but to their astonishment he replies, "One day of life as a Tiger is far better than thousand years of living as a Sheep".
+Tipu Sultan died defending his capital on 4 May 1799.

 Shop by Design